 This luxurious lodge is one of our favourites.
 Established by a British master carpenter and his Ugandan wife, it was constructed with the help of local people.
-The carpenter trained them and later set up a furniture company and later a dairy to maintain local employment.
-He is also the driving force behind the Kyaninga child development centre.
-The lodge is a great example of what can be achieved by working with the local community.
-Set in glorious surroundings on the edge of a crater lake, the buildings and furniture are hand crafted with an exquisite attention to detail.
-The splendid rooms are the epitome of comfort and the views of the Rwenzori Mountains are a delight.
-Wander around the enchanting gardens or make the most of the croquet lawn and tennis courts – the choice is yours.
-The food is locally produced, delicious and hearty and the staff are friendly and helpful.
+The carpenter trained them and later set up a furniture company and a dairy to maintain local employment.
+Set in glorious surroundings on the edge of a crater lake, the buildings and furniture are hand crafted with exquisite attention to detail.
+The splendid rooms offer comfort and delightful views of the Rwenzori Mountains.
+The lodge has enchanting gardens, a croquet lawn and tennis courts.
+Food is locally produced, delicious and hearty and the staff are friendly and helpful.
 This is about as magical as it gets.

 Kibale Forest national park

 This small, charming guest house was originally the plantation manager’s home and is surrounded by beautifully maintained, mature gardens which are great for birding.
 The hilltop location affords remarkable views in all directions, including the tea plantations, volcanic crater lakes and Kibale Forest.
 It has a lovely atmosphere, helpful staff and offers good food and clean, simple, comfortable rooms at affordable prices.
 The chimp tracking starting point and Bigodi swamp are just a short drive away.

 This friendly establishment is locally owned and serves tasty local food.
 The comfortable guest cottages are nestled in attractive gardens bordered by the forest.
 The location is both beautiful and convenient as the chimp tracking starting point and Bigodi swamp, excellent for spotting birds of Uganda, are nearby.